 Early years initial teacher training (EYITT)

 Early years teacher status (EYTS) is equivalent to QTS working with 0-5 year olds only.
 Graduates can apply for university-led early years programmes on either a 12-month full-time course with school placements or a part-time 12-month programme while working in the sector.
 Some early years School Direct places may also be offered.

-Teacher training in the post-compulsory sector
+Teaching in the further education sector

 If you have a degree you can apply for a PGCE/Diploma in Education and Training in the post compulsory sector, also known as the further education (FE) or adult teaching and learning sector.

 Applications are usually made directly to the institution that you wish to work or study at.
 Qualified teachers in the FE sector can achieve qualified teacher learning and skills (QTLS) status.
 This is separate from the qualification and is attained through the Society for Education and Training.
 QTLS is equivalent to QTS so it can be possible to go on to teach in maintained schools.